 - Not all active-learning strategies are feasible in large classes.
 The activities that can be feasible facilitated in a really large class are fewer than those in a small class, but there are still many ways to engage students in applying concepts and peer learning.
 A mixture of mini-lectures and think-pair-share and/or the use of clickers can be effective even in really large classes – see Activities for Large Classes.

 - Students might resist changing from a lecture approach.
 For many students being passive in a lecture is easier and less intimidating than being actively involved in a class.
 However, if asked, students often acknowledge that more active, deeper learning experiences are very valuable and that they prefer meaningful learning in the classroom.
-(See Gary Smith's article for a strategy to introduce students to active learning.)
+(See First Day Questions for the Learner-Centered Classroom by Gary Smith for a strategy to introduce students to active learning.)

 - Be prepared for some students not being prepared.
 Hopefully instructors have taken the requisite steps to ensure that students are prepared for class, but if students do come to class unprepared, don’t re-lecture -- move forward anyway.
 Once students see that you are serious about supporting active learning in the classroom, they will likely be better prepared the next time.